LinuxChristian/tilt2mqtt/README.md

   * Send payload to the MQTT server
  3. Stop listening and sleep for X minutes before getting a new measurement

 This script has been tested on Linux.
+By default the script will create a log file in the path `/tmp/tilt.log`.

 <a name="howtorun"/>